ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 *Hint :* Look a third below the root.

-## 4. Consonnance and disonnance
+## 4. Consonance and dissonance

-Intervals can also be categorized in terms of consonnance and disonnance.
+Intervals can also be categorized in terms of consonance and dissonance.

 Consonance is typically associated with sweetness and are generally considered pleasing; dissonance on the other hand is associated with harshness and tension.